4 Essential Types of Mindful Movement

 A mindful movement meditation takes a mindful movement practice one step further.
 A mindful movement practice involves immersing yourself in the movement, feeling your body and the endorphins that flow as you move.

 A mindful movement meditation offers a richer experience.
-The aim is to completely absorb yourself in a meditative state.
+The aim is to absorb yourself in mindfulness exercises completely.

-Beginners may wish to practice in a class, while those with more experience will be able to enter this meditative state independently while practicing a mindful activity.
+Beginners may wish to practice in a class, with a mindfulness teacher, while those with more experience will be able to enter this meditative state independently while practising a mindful activity.

 The Difference Between Mindful Movement and Yoga

 Not all yoga is mindful movement, and not all mindful movement is yoga!

 If you engage in a meditative form of yoga, mindfulness will be at the centre of your practice.

 But while awareness is one of the key components of yoga, it’s possible to be mindful during almost any other physical activity that occurs during daily life.

 Anything from running, swimming, lifting weights or Zumba can be done mindfully, and paying attention to what your body is doing can greatly enhance your session.